 Challenge 3: Selecting the Right ECM Framework

 Selecting the right framework for ECM implementation is another challenge that needs to be addressed with care.
 Industry leading tools like Microsoft SharePoint, Documentum, FileNet and Aflresco all provide the necessary framework for mapping business requirements to technical solutions.
 Usually, it is advisable to use the same set of tools with which users are already familiar.
 For example, if SharePoint is already being used for basic collaboration within the enterprise then it makes more sense to leverage this ROI and design your ECM implementation over SharePoint.
+Users of SharePoint may want to utilize a SharePoint analytics tool for site and list auditing.

 Challenge 4: Understanding Business Diversity